1sanz/onnxruntime/docs/execution_providers/PlaidML-ExecutionProvider.md

 The table below shows the ONNX layers created using Tile eDSL wrapper functions that translate onnx nodes into eDSL and generate MLIR code for the specified device, to provide the most efficient execution possible.
 PlaidML also provides an op library which has been built on top of Tile eDSL to facilitate developers, this library provides access to eDSL implementations of commonly used ML operations with an easy to use fluent API.
 The table below lists supported layers and corresponding eDSL op library functions employed.

-TODO: distinguish between edsl, oplib and wrapper edsl functions
+TODO (PlaidML): distinguish between edsl, oplib and wrapper edsl functions

 | **ONNX Layers** | **eDSL Layers** | **CPU** |
 | --- | --- | --- | --- | --- | --- |